genielabs/glabs.it/source/content/posts/portable-web-components/index.md

 Of course, this is just my two pence worth about reusable and portable web components, and I'm just a developer like many others who hope for a better web.

-Happy reuseable and portable web component authoring =)
+Happy reusable and portable web component authoring =)

 [Try out the Playground component](https://zuixjs.org/playground/#/app/widgets/analog-clock)